Look at the images above, and list only the products that are derived from agriculture.

 - How to combine ingredients to enhance food nutrition,

 - The size of a new shop, and

 What else can you think of?

-Each decision will have an affect on the quantity and quality of the product and whether the producer makes money, because each factor of production has a cost.
+Each decision will have an effect on the quantity and quality of the product and whether the producer makes money because each factor of production has a cost.
 Labour has to be paid wages; land often comes with a mortgage; and machinery with monthly payments.
 These are the decisions producers must make during production, and all involve trade-offs and thinking at the margin.
 Next, we will look at the physical aspects of production.
 The financial aspects of production will be covered in the next module.